Linuxfabrik/monitoring-plugins/check-plugins/openstack-cinder-list/README.md

 * A cloud whose certificate a private CA signed is covered by `OS_CACERT` in the rc file, naming either a PEM file or a directory of hashed certificates.
 That bundle replaces the trust store of the host for this check, the same way `curl --cacert` does, so a public CA no longer verifies while it is set.
 * The check reuses the Keystone token of the previous run.
 A run that has a valid token makes a single API request, a run that has to authenticate first makes one more. `--cache-expire` bounds the reuse, and a token is never reused past its own lifetime.
 A password that changed therefore takes until the cached token expires to show up as a failed authentication.
 * The check reports the volumes of the project the rc file scopes to, not of the whole cloud.
 Point it at one service per project.
-* A volume that nobody attached sits in `available`, which is an ordinary state and not an alert by default.
-On a cloud where every volume belongs to an instance, `--severity=available,warn` turns a forgotten volume into something visible: it keeps costing money for as long as it exists.
+* A volume that nobody attached sits in `available`.
+It occupies storage and serves nothing, so it is reported as a warning.
+A volume is also available for a moment right after it was created and right after it was detached, which is what `--grace-available` covers: it holds the warning back until the volume has been available for that long, measured from the last status change the API reports.
+On a cloud that keeps a pool of volumes ready, `--severity=available,ok` turns the whole thing off.
 * The migration status of a volume and the storage host it lives on are reported by Cinder only to a project with administrative rights, so neither appears in the output of an ordinary project account and neither can be filtered on.
 * A volume is listed as attached to `<server id>:<device>`.
 That server id is the same one [openstack-nova-list](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/openstack-nova-list/) reports with `--lengthy`, which is where the name behind it can be looked up.